terraform-aws-modules/terraform-aws-ecs/examples/ec2/README.md

-# ECS Clusters w/ Fargate
+# ECS Cluster w/ EC2 Autoscaling

 Configuration in this directory creates:

-- ECS cluster using Fargate (on-demand and spot) capacity provider
+- ECS cluster using autoscaling group capacity provider
+- Autoscaling groups with IAM instance profile to be used by ECS cluster
+- Example ECS service

 ## Usage